xdenisax/AdvancedJS/JS Fundamentals.md

 - **let** = not available outside the block scope, neither outside the function scope
 - **var** = available outside the block scope, but not outside the function scope

+### Scope
+- visibility of variables
+- function based
+- where the function is invoked
+- where the function is in variable environment

+### Context
+- object based
+- where this points

 ### IIFE
 - **I**mmediately **I**nvoked **F**unction **E**xpression
 - executed immediately after it is declared - variables can't be access from the outside environment